 \section{Introduction}

 As one of the fundamental information extraction (IE) tasks, relation extraction~(RE) aims at identifying the relationship(s) between two entities in a given piece of text from a pre-defined set of relationships of interest.
-For example, given the sentence ``Bill Gates founded Microsoft together with his friend Paul Allen in 1975'' and an entity pair (``Bill Gates'', ``Microsoft''), a relation classifier is expected to predict the relation to be \texttt{ORG:FOUNDED\_BY}.
-On this task, SOTA models based on pre-trained language models \cite{devlin-etal-2019-bert,liu2019roberta,joshi-etal-2020-spanbert} have gained significant success.
+For example, given the sentence ``Bill Gates founded Microsoft together with his friend Paul Allen in 1975'' and an entity pair (``Bill Gates'', ``Microsoft''), the RE model is expected to predict the relation \texttt{ORG:FOUNDED\_BY}.
+On this task, SOTA models based on PLMs \cite{devlin-etal-2019-bert,joshi-etal-2020-spanbert} have gained significant success.

 Recent work on sentence-level RE can be divided into two lines.
-One focuses on injecting external knowledge into pre-trained language models.
-Methods of such, including ERNIE~\cite{zhang-etal-2019-ernie} and KnowBERT~\cite{peters-etal-2019-knowledge}, take entity embedding pre-trained from knowledge graphs as inputs to the Transformer.
+One focuses on injecting external knowledge into PLMs.
+Methods of such, including ERNIE~\cite{zhang-etal-2019-ernie} and KnowBERT~\cite{peters-etal-2019-knowledge}, take entity embedding pretrained from knowledge graphs as inputs to the Transformer.
 Similarly, K-Adapter~\cite{wang2020k} introduces a plug-in neural adaptor that injects factual and linguistic knowledge into the language model.
-LUKE~\cite{yamada-etal-2020-luke} further extends the pre-training objective of masked language modeling to entities and proposes an entity-aware self-attention mechanism.
-The other line of work focuses on fine-tuning pre-trained language models on text with linked entities using relation-oriented objectives.
+LUKE~\cite{yamada-etal-2020-luke} further extends the pretraining objective of masked language modeling to entities and proposes an entity-aware self-attention mechanism.
+The other line of work focuses on continually pretraining PLMs on text with linked entities using relation-oriented objectives.
 Specifically, BERT-MTB~\cite{baldini-soares-etal-2019-matching} proposes a matching-the-blanks objective that decides whether two relation instances share the same entities.
-Despite extensively studied, existing relation classifiers have still performed far from perfect.
-On the commonly-used benchmark TACRED~\cite{zhang-etal-2017-position}, the SOTA $F_1$ result only increases from $70.1\%$~(BERT$_{\text{LARGE}}$) to $72.7\%$~(LUKE) after applying pre-trained language models to this task.
+Despite extensively studied, existing RE models still perform far from perfect.
+On the commonly-used benchmark TACRED~\cite{zhang-etal-2017-position}, the SOTA $F_1$ result only increases from $70.1\%$~(BERT$_{\text{LARGE}}$) to $72.7\%$~(LUKE) after applying PLMs to this task.
 It is unclear what building block is missing to constitute a promising RE system.